Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

 With tremendous experimental focus on the TMDPDFs for studying 3D proton structures and gluon saturation at EIC, their first-principle calculation from lattice QCD will significantly boost this direction by providing useful nonperturbative inputs for all the phenomenological analyses.

-The recent progress in LaMET~\cite{Ji:2014hxa,Ji:2018hvs,Ebert:2018gzl,Ebert:2019okf,Ebert:2019tvc,Ji:2019sxk,Ji:2019ewn}, as we have discussed in \sec{tmd}, provides a pathway to extracting the full kinematic dependences of physical TMDPDFs from lattice QCD.
-This procedure will include the calculations of the quasi-TMDPDF and soft function, each of which can be done individually, and eventually matching onto the physical TMDPDF.
-Though these developments are rather new, lattice efforts have already begun on calculating quasi-TMDPDFs and extracting the nonperturbative Collins-Soper kernel from them~\cite{Shanahan:2019zcq,Shanahan:2020zxr} with the method proposed in Refs.~\cite{Ebert:2018gzl,Ebert:2019okf,Ebert:2019tvc}.

-In this subsection, we discuss the status and prospects of calculating quasi-TMDPDF and soft functions in order.
+In this subsection, we discuss the status and prospects of calculating the quasi-TMDPDF and soft function with LaMET.
 Besides, we note that before LaMET there had already been efforts to extract information of TMDs by studying ratios of the lattice correlators~\cite{Hagler:2009mb,Musch:2010ka,Musch:2011er,Engelhardt:2015xja,Yoon:2017qzo}, which has made a series of progress in the past decade.
-We shall start with them.
+We begin with a brief review of them.